 - Sling: Carrying the 702 is as easy as can be thanks to its light weight, but a sling can make it that much easier.
 Pick up a reliable sling and you’ll forget you have the Plinkster slung over your shoulder – that’s how easy it is to carry this little wonder.

 - Cheek Pad: I don’t mind the plastic feel of the stock, but some might.
-This cheek pad is a great option for those who are looking for a more comfortable, textured shooting experience.
+A cheek pad is a great option for those who are looking for a more comfortable, textured shooting experience.
 It even has a magazine pouch on the side for quick and convenient mag storage.

 - Mossberg Decal Sticker: Does this qualify as a 702 Plinkster accessory?
 Not even close!
 But I’m struggling to come up with a fifth accessory, and quite frankly, this gun is so great that you owe it to Mossberg to slap some logo decals on your car.
 Don’t think – just buy.